 Pollinator Week is an annual event celebrated internationally in support of pollinators.
 Every year, an iNaturalist community science bioblitz project is hosted by the North American Pollinator Protection Campaign's (NAPPC) Pollinator Communications Taskforce.
-Everyone is welcome to join this year's project to help collect data on the abundance and distribution of pollinators across the US, Canada, and Mexico during Pollinator Week, June 19-25, 2023.
+Everyone is welcome to join this year's project to help collect data on the abundance and distribution of pollinators across the US, Canada, and Mexico during Pollinator Week, June 16-22, 2025.

-the Pollinator Week Tο contribute to Bioblitz. use upload vour pollinator iNaturalist to observations.
+To contribute to the Pollinator Week Bioblitz, use iNaturalist to upload your pollinator observations.
 Pollinators are animals that move pollen from the male parts of flowers to the female parts, facilitating plant reproduction.
 Pollinators typically rely on the plants they visit for food - consuming pollen and/or nectar.
 The majority of plants on earth, including many of our food plants, rely on animal pollination to reproduce.
 Pollinators include many types of animals such as ants, bats, bees, beetles, butterflies, flies, hummingbirds, moths, and wasps.
 Some small mammals are also important pollinators in certain habitats.

 You can use this toolkit to help pollinator researchers better understand pollinator abundance and diversity by joining the Pollinator Week Bioblitz project in iNaturalist and contributing your observations.
 Your contributions will help scientists protect and conserve our incredibly valuable community of North American pollinators.
+Planning on participating in the Bioblitz with a group?
+You can also register your activity on the Pollinator Week Map by visiting pollinator.org/pollinator-week/activities